The Ultimate Guide to Self-Serve Onboarding in the Product-Led Era

 Firstly, self-serve onboarding is designed to scale.
 Your product onboards your users for you.
 This frees up valuable time for different teams.

 For CS teams, it means they no longer have to show users how to get value from the product.
-The self-serve onboarding takes care of that for you.
+The self-serve onboarding process takes care of that for you.

 Self-serve onboarding is more effective